Saturday, November 13, 2010

 Nov 11,

-But despite this, they seem so happy, I learned from my guide that many of them have traveled by foot for up to two years to get to Lhasa and that this visit is a once in a lifetime opportunity for them.
+I learned from my guide that many of them have traveled by foot for up to two years to get to Lhasa and that this visit is a once in a lifetime opportunity for them.
 I am humbled by these people and considering my petty concerns, and the concerns of so many others, I feel as if I could learn a lesson from them.
 Meanwhile, Chinese soldiers, many of them children themselves, are posted at every corner.
 They hold automatic rifles and are dressed in full combat gear.
 They ask for my travel permit and will confiscate cameras if you dare to take a picture of them.
 It is a sad thing to see and it seems completely unnecessary.
 Despite obvious poverty, Lhasa is the most peaceful city I have been in.
 It is full of pilgrims and is free of the usual worries.
 I hope that this problem will solve itself in the near future as it is so very sad to see such repressive force in such a magical place.

-0 comments:
+No comments:

 Post a Comment